Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 Cocoa-Coconut Macaroons

-Here is my Roasted Brussels Sprouts.
+Here are my Roasted Brussels Sprouts.
 Just roast them at 425°.
 You can also throw in carrots and onions!
 So easy!
-I used to loathe brussels sprouts.
+I used to loathe Brussels sprouts.
 But cooked like this, I love them!

 Finally…